ScUth/Jangplen/README.md

-# Jangplen Music Library API -- Backend Only
+# Jangplen Music Library API -- Django Only

 This is a Django-based application managing a music library.
 It provides full CRUD operations (Create, Read, Update, Delete) for both **Libraries** and **Songs**, with an intuitive user interface and fully working backend logic.